mcordingley/Regression/README.md

 This is a regression package for PHP that performs multiple regression on numeric data.
 It is still in active development, so the API may still shift, but it is also finally in a usable state for probably most use cases.
-Use, but still with caution.
+Use, but with caution.

 ## Installation